 What is Bitcoin?

 Gone are the days when transactions took place by exchange of goods with cash.
 The advent of e-commerce due to technological advancements took the world of business by storm.
 As a result, the trend of cashless transactions gained a trend with people resorting to using their electronic media such as credit and debit cards to perform purchases.
 When the world’s economies were working towards transforming themselves into becoming cashless economies, forerunners relentlessly continued to work on developing and implementing digital currency.
 Though several pioneers worked on virtual money, it took excellent shape in the hands of Satoshi Nakamoto, who introduced Bitcoin to the world.

 The rise in the popularity of virtual currency makes it important for us to comprehend what it is and inform ourselves about it.
 The first original virtual money (also called cryptocurrency) that gained popularity quickly is Bitcoin.
 So, let us widen our understanding in this area by learning more about Bitcoin.

 What is Bitcoin?

 Bitcoin is the first decentralized form of digital currency, which is based on an open-source protocol.
 This digital transaction network allows us to make instant payments without having to involve a clearinghouse or bank.
 Central banks do not issue cryptocurrencies; instead, Bitcoin is a peer-to-peer currency that can be transferred through the internet.
 No organization, bank, company, or individual has a hold on the bitcoin network.
-Bitcoin supply is controlled by software in agreement with its users.
+A software in agreement with its users controls the Bitcoin supply.

 How does Bitcoin work?

 Now that we know what a Bitcoin is and how it works, let’s look into the reasons why one should consider adopting this mode of transaction:

 Quick transactions: Bitcoin is an effortless and quickest way of making online payments using the internet.
-As the transactions are performed on the cryptocurrency network, banks and other clearing houses are not involved, making it one of the fastest transaction modes.
+Making a transaction on the cryptocurrency network, doesn’t involve banks and other clearing houses.
+Thus, making crypto transaction one of the fastest transaction modes.